-Bacteria analysis results
+Bacterial analysis results

-The colour coded provided by the lab shows your home to be in the fourth quantile or basically contamination above 75% worse than average homes.
+The lab's colour-coded report shows your home to be in the fourth quantile, which is contamination above 75% worse than average.

-You have bacteria present that are associated with cancer, including Liver and respiratory paralysis.
-You have another bacteria species associated with cancer, and it can cause a protein phosphatase inhibition.
-The levels identified from this single sample are NOT very high, but you should be aware of their presence.
+The bacteria present are associated with cancer, including Liver and respiratory paralysis.
+Another bacterial species is also associated with cancer, and it can cause protein phosphatase inhibition.
+The levels identified from this sample are NOT very high, but you should know their presence if symptoms and/or treatment have been unsuccessful.